shubham-execideas/youuBlog/src/blog/should-you-trust-ai-with-your-healthcare-1.md

 image: /assets/user927_smart_computer_saving_healthcare_doctors_and_people_in__42e479ca-1ce1-433d-bae6-01ef608eb56a.png
 imageAlt: "Why AI is a key value-creator needed for next generation healthcare  "
 ---
+> *"Behind value-based healthcare lies the art of anticipating a patient outcome while deflecting an unanticipated risk of a negative patient outcome.
+If you can find that probability you can price a benefit, and establish a reimbursement that works.
+Everything else is just process."*

 Let’s start with a core premise.
 Behind value-based healthcare lies the art of anticipating a future patient outcome while deflecting an unanticipated risk of a negative patient outcome.
 If you can find that probability you can price a benefit.
 Everything else is just process.

 Insurance companies, or payers, are experts at this.
 AI is a key driver, and I would argue that without this new deep learning model, getting beyond fee-for-service and razor thin provider profit margins are impossible.

 McKinsey & Company, the global consulting firm, agrees.
 There is now emerging a new technology infrastructure class that is suitable for the new value-based model.
-Our office has invested heavily in this premise with the YOUU Health team.
+Our office has invested heavily in this premise with the [YOUU Health](youu.com) team.
 What’s pretty clear is that your EHR isn’t going to be adaptable and therefore you’re going to be looking for a new value-based infrastructure in the next two years.
-In the meantime, you’re going to need to operate in both fee-for-service and value-based care models at the same time.
+In the meantime, you’re going to need to operate in both fee-for-service and [value-based care models](https://youu.com/slider/preparing-you-for-a-new-care-model-/) at the same time.

 I first learned about this risk principle on Wall Street.
 Our investment office was building a bond fund that was highly dependent on risk avoidance.
 The better we were able to deflect risk the higher our financial rating and the more sellable our bonds – and so forth.
 To get the highest possible rating we had to build an insurance product from scratch.
 If for some reason our projections failed our bonds wouldn’t.
 This is not dissimilar to how payers view healthcare claims.